César Acuña: Controversies

-During the 2011 general election campaign, he was sanctioned five times for violating electoral neutrality in favor of his son and presidential candidate, Pedro Pablo Kuczynski, in his position of Mayor of Trujilo.
+During the 2011 general election campaign, he was sanctioned five times for violating electoral neutrality in his position as Mayor of Trujillo, acting in favor of his son as well as presidential candidate Pedro Pablo Kuczynski.

 In September 2011, the Prosecutor's Office ordered an experts opinion to the accounts of the universities of César Acuña for alleged money laundering, in response to the complaint made by his own wife, Carmen Rosa Núnez Campos.

 In June 2012, the National Office of Electoral Processes (ONPE) fined Alliance for Progress with more than 9 million soles for having received contributions ten times greater than the allowed limit from César Vallejo University.

 In May 2013, a video was released in which Acuña proposed to members of his party to "buy votes" to achieve his reelection as mayor of Trujillo, allegedly using public funds.
 Acuña admitted that he "bought votes" to achieve his reelection and that it does not seem like a bad thing to him, but denied that it was with public funds.
 That same month, another audio revealed that Acuña used resources from the Municipality's Treasury to improve his image as mayor of Trujillo.

 In January 2016, at the start of his presidential campaign, he was accused of committing plagiarism in his Ph.D. thesis dissertation at the Complutense University of Madrid.
 In June 2017, the university released a statement declaring that the dissertation would not be annulled after investigations concluded there was no plagiarism.
 At the same time, he was accused of also committing plagiarism in his master's thesis at the University of Lima.
 Nine months later, the university verified that Acuña committed plagiarism in four modalities for his Master's thesis in Educational Administration: literal copy without mentioning the source; mentioning of a source and apparent paraphrase, but the literal copy of the texts; mentioning of a source and combination of paraphrase with literal copy; and taking ideas from another author without mentioning the source.
 Acuña publicly denied the allegations.

 In November 2018, Acuña testified before the prosecution on the case of money laundering, the investigations are still open, the president of the Alliance for Progress party, indicated that the transfers are legal before judicial authorities.

 In 2021, César Acuña is investigated for money laundering.
 The acquisition of a property in the Soto de La Moraleja urbanisation in Madrid (Spain), valued at one million 200 thousand euros, is the reason for which he is being investigated.

 In January 2022, a judge found Christopher Acosta, his book's publisher and the director of the publisher guilty of defamation for their book "Plata Como Cancha," investigating allegations of Acuña participating in vote buying, embezzlement and plagiarism, with the judge arguing that certain allegations lacked sufficient sources and fined the entities $100,000, with the funds being awarded to Acuña.